Fun to be had by all!

 Spring Break is sort of a rite of passage.
 Let’s face it, in just a very short few years they will (hopefully) be out in the working world and vacations will take on a whole new look for them.

-FYI: Residence halls close on March 10, 2018, at noon and re-open on March 18th, also at noon.
+Residence halls close on March 16th for Spring Break and reopen on March 24th.